I generally don’t do organized tours but decided to take the classic Nanny approach and go on the Boston Duck Tour.

 - This original State House was built back in the day (1717) and has a tiny balcony where the Declaration of Independence was read out to the people for the first time.

 This is also the site of the Boston Massacre (1770) which fueled the Revolutionary War.
 The story changes depending on which side you were on.
 Some say English soldiers randomly opened fire on an innocent crowd of Bostonians.
 Others say the English were attacked by a Boston gang that turned into a mob, so the English were engaged in self-defense.
 Either way, the colonialists were tired of the English by then, so the story didn’t go away.
 It spurred future Revolutionary events and proves the political tool of ‘spinning’ events in one’s favor goes WAAAAAAAYYYY back.

 - My favorite part of the Old State House is the Lion/Unicorn statues on top.

-- This garden holds special meaning for me (and a lot of others) because as a little girl one of my very favorite books was Make Way for Ducklings by Robert McCloskey…I honestly didn’t realize until recently this book was based on a family of ducks who lived in this very real Public Garden.
-If anyone read you stories every night before bed, you know how they get burned into your brain.
-To see-in real life-the pond and the little island where the ducks ended up living was nothing short of magical.
-The drawings in the book are indelible to me.
-They have a statue now to commemorate the ducks and they claim it has never been professionally polished because children sit on the ducks so often.
-G, however, tried to pick one up.
+- This garden holds special meaning for me (and many others) because as a girl one of my favorite books was Make Way for Ducklings by Robert McCloskey.
+I honestly didn’t realize until recently this book was based on a family of ducks who lived in this very real Public Garden.
+To see, in real life, the pond and the little island where the ducks lived was nothing short of magical.
+Those drawings are indelible.
+They have a statue to commemorate the ducks and claim it’s never been professionally polished because children sit on the ducks so often.
+Our son tried to take one.